Overview

 Step-by-Step Guide to Accessing Hive Connections

-Launch Hive and sign into your desired studio.
+Launch Hive and sign into your desired organization and studio.

 Navigate to the Source Tray and click on the video source you want to inspect.

-Click the cogwheel icon (⚙️) in the lower-right corner of the source tile to enter Advanced Settings, OR you can right click on a source in the source tray to open advanced settings.
+Click the cogwheel icon in the lower-right corner of the source tile to enter Advanced Settings, OR right-click on a source in the source tray to open advanced settings.

 In the Advanced Settings window, click the "Hive Connection" tab at the top.